sadhiksyed79/Interactive-/README.md

 ## 👩‍💻 My Role
 - Designed the *frontend interface* using HTML & CSS.
 - Developed the *backend logic* in Python.
-- Integrated *database handling* with SQL.
 - Implemented the *interactive route planner* feature.

 ---